-MA and iPhD candidates are already beginning their careers as professional historians by publishing articles, building websites, creating exhibitions, producing documentaries., and even writing books.
+MA and iPhD candidates are already beginning their careers as professional historians by publishing articles, building websites, creating exhibitions, producing documentaries, and even writing books.

-Sarah Rucker is a graduate student pursuing a Masters of Arts degree in History.
+Sarah Rucker graduated with her MA in History in 2019.
 A native of Ohio, she earned her undergraduate degree with honors at Ohio University in 2011.
 Her research focuses on the Cold War with an emphasis on the impact of international opinion on advancements in Civil Rights in the United States during the Cold War’s infancy, television news media’s influence on public opinion and Washington elites during the Vietnam War, and U.S. involvement in newly developing nations following decolonization after World War II.

 Michael Spachek is a graduate student seeking a Master of Arts degree in History with an emphasis in Public History.
 He is from Wichita, Kansas and earned his Bachelor of Science degree in History from Kansas State University.
-While there he worked as an intern for the Chapman Center for Rural Studies under the guidance of Dr. M.J.
+While there, he worked as an intern for the Chapman Center for Rural Studies under the guidance of Dr. M.J.
 Morgan and Dr. Bonnie Lynn-Sherow, completing three articles and an archival project while also serving as an assistant curator for the “Going Home” exhibit in partnership with the Flint Hills Discovery Center in Manhattan, Kansas.
-He is an environmental historian whose research interest include riverine ecosystems, land and water use, conservation, and the Missouri River.
+He is an environmental historian whose research interests include riverine ecosystems, land and water use, conservation, and the Missouri River.
 His career goals include museum curation and educating the public on environmental topics.
 His articles “Animals for Profit: The Ecological and Economic Causes of the War on Coyotes in Kansas from 1890 to 1899”, “The People’s Blacksmith John Crisp and the Rural Farmers of Rock Creek Township: Chalk Mound, Wabaunsee County, Kansas, 1850 to 1950”, and “Tracking Success of African American Landowners in Wabaunsee County, Kansas, Circa 1900: A Case Study of African American Farmers at the Turn of the Century” are available online through the Chapman Center’s online archive.